-The contribution of telecommunications to the user of data processing is that it eliminates bottlenecks in the flow of information needed to operate an organization effectively.
+Telecommunications helps the data processing user reduce bottlenecks in the flow of information needed to operate an organization effectively.
 Whether it is used to transmit a shipping document to the warehouse while an order is being processed, or as a means of inquiring into the current status of an account, or as a way of capturing data about a transaction from the very source of that transaction, telecommunications helps you get significant data from those who have it, and to make current information available to people who need it.